 Pot O' Gold (April 3, 1941)

-Released on April 3, 1941: Jimmy Stewart tries to end the feud between his music-hating Uncle Charlie and the big band next door.
+Released on April 3, 1941: (running time 1 hour and 26 minutes) Jimmy Stewart tries to end the feud between his music-hating Uncle Charlie and the big band next door.

 Produced by George Marshall and James Roosevelt